French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 The works council also manages the social and cultural activities of the employees, such as family assistance programmes and holiday retreats.
-The committee receives a contribution from the employer to run these activities.
+The council receives a contribution from the employer to run these activities.

 Furthermore, in order for the works council to carry out its functions, the employer must provide a subsidy equal to 0.2 per cent of the gross overall wages paid out.

-The procedure for appointing members of the CHSCT is different from the procedure for the election of staff delegates and members of the works council.
-A panel composed of the elected members of the works council and staff delegates is in charge of appointing the members of the CHSCT, who are elected for a term of four years.
+The procedure for appointing members of the committee is different from the procedure for the election of staff delegates and members of the works council.
+A panel composed of the elected members of the works council and staff delegates is in charge of appointing the members of the committee, who are elected for a term of four years.

-The mission of the CHSCT is to ensure compliance with the rules of the health and safety of employees at the firm and, in this respect, it holds a meeting at least once every quarter.
-The members of the CHSCT may also carry out inquiries or investigations in case of imminent danger or serious risk to the health and safety of employees.
+The mission of the committee is to ensure compliance with the rules of the health and safety of employees at the firm and, in this respect, it holds a meeting at least once every quarter.
+The committee members may also carry out inquiries or investigations in case of imminent danger or serious risk to the health and safety of employees.

 iv Joint representative body

-Firms with less than 300 employees can set up a joint representative body that regroups and consolidates the staff delegates, the works council and the CHSCT.
+Firms with fewer than 300 employees can set up a joint representative body that regroups and consolidates the staff delegates, the works council and the health and safety committee.

 A decision would be taken unilaterally by the employer, subject to prior consultation with each of the three representative bodies.
 This decision may be taken either when one of the three representative bodies is implemented or when the mandates of either one of these three representative bodies end.
-The staff delegates, the works council and the CHSCT retain their previous prerogatives as part of the joint representative body.
+The staff delegates, the works council and the health and safety committee retain their previous prerogatives as part of the joint representative body.

-Furthermore, in firms with more than 300 employees it is only possible to regroup at least two of the representative bodies.
-Such possibility must be negotiated and provided in a collective bargaining agreement signed by a majority of the representative trade unions.
-The collective bargaining agreement determines the functions, composition and modalities of such a joint representative body.
-The institution exercises all of the prerogatives of the representative bodies it incorporates.
+Furthermore, in firms with more than 300 employees it is only possible to regroup a minimum of two representative bodies.
+This must be negotiated and provided in a collective bargaining agreement signed by a majority of the representative trade unions.
+The collective bargaining agreement determines the functions, composition and modalities of the joint representative body.
+The institution exercises all of the prerogatives the representative bodies it incorporates.

 v Trade union representatives

-The representative trade unions may appoint trade union representatives where the firm employs more than 50 staff.
+The representative trade unions may appoint representatives if the firm employs more than 50 staff.

 Trade union representatives are appointed by the trade unions that have obtained at least 10 per cent of the vote at the last professional elections and are chosen from among the candidates who themselves have obtained at least 10 per cent of the votes.
 Consequently, the mandate of the trade union representative must be renewed on the completion of each new election.